How to Gain an Edge When Hard Work Isn't Enough with Professor Laura Huang

 Multi-Method Research

-They're They're talking to people or they're ethnographers, they're out there and they're observing phenomena that might happen.
-Everything from that to, um, the very, very, very quantitative where you're taking huge archival datasets and you're looking and you're doing statistical analysis on, on that data and, you know, and everything in between, including, um, field studies, including, um, questionnaires, all sorts of things.
+Laura: I'm basically what's called a multi-method researcher so when researchers or when scholars do their work, they're everything from the purely qualitative, which is they're doing interviews, they're talking to people or they're ethnographers, they're out there and they're observing phenomena that might happen.
+Everything from that to, the very, very, very quantitative where you're taking huge archival datasets and you're looking and you're doing statistical analysis on that data and, everything in between, including, field studies, including, questionnaires, all sorts of things.

-And...
 I'm a multi-method researcher, which means I do sort of a little bit of everything.
-So, um, and that's really because of the nature of the questions that I'm trying to answer.
 So for example, if you're trying to answer a question like, what is gut feel?
-Right?
-You, you, you have to sort of be a multi-method researcher because of the nature of the question.
+Right? you have to sort of be a multi-method researcher because of the nature of the question.

 Flipping Perceptions: How Edge Came Together

 But what I then did, you know, years later, was that I wanted to try and understand, well, was it really about their ability to communicate?
 Because my father sort of thought it was about his ability to communicate.
-Um, and so then the question became, well, is it that people who have accents are not able to communicate something that they should be able to?
+Then the question became, well, is it that people who have accents are not able to communicate something that they should be able to?

 Or is it that it's purely based on erroneous perceptions?
 So then I would run studies, for example, where I would take four entrepreneurs with an accent and four entrepreneurs without an accent, and I would have them pitch to a panel of investors, and I would randomize the order in which these entrepreneurs were pitching to these investors.